Yuhao-9509/basci_signal_concept/README.md

-# basci_signal_concept
+# Basci signal concepts
-# I am studying some fundamental concepts of signals, in order to deepen my understanding of this knowledge, I will use Python to write some basic code to implement these functionalities and communicate with others.
+I am currently exploring fundamental concepts related to signals.
+To enhance my comprehension of this subject, I am employing Python to develop code for implementing these fundamental concepts and facilitating communication with others.

-# The first concept is Signal-to-Noise Ratio (SNR).
+The initial concept I am focusing on is the Signal-to-Noise Ratio (SNR).

+The second concept is related to gradients or derivatives.